Keithenneu/dota2comm/interactiveConsole/README.md

-## Interactive Console
+# Interactive Console
-This is a interactive Console, which can execute code in a bots Context.
+This is a interactive Console, which can execute code in a bots context.

-# __READ THE MAIN README FIRST!__

 ## Usage

+First, decide on a communication backend.
+Read the respective README files for help, or the main README for an overview.

+#### Memory backend

 Put the the bots folder content in your dota installation's bot folder, together with the `dota2comm.lua` file.
-Put `interactiveConsole.py` somewhere, together with the compiled `dota2comm.dll`.
+Put `interactiveConsole.py` somewhere, together with `dota2comm.py` and the compiled `dota2comm.dll`.

 Start a lobby game with the bots.

 Run `python3 interactiveConsole.py` and start typing some stuff.

+#### File backend

+Put the the bots folder content in your dota installation's bot folder, together with the `dota2comm.lua` file.
+Put `interactiveConsole.py` somewhere, together with `dota2comm.py`.

+Start a lobby game with the bots.

+Run `python3 interactiveConsole.py "path/to/your/bots/directory"` and start typing some stuff.

+Make sure your dota console is open, if you want to see the responses.

 ## What it looks like

+(Using the memory backend)

 ![console](../../images/console.png)